Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-09-21

 Yoast SEO 17.2 is out now!
 Yoast SEO comes with many powerful tools that will help you write SEO-proof and readable texts.
 And as of today, you can also work on your readability in the Farsi language.
 Readable content is awesome content!
-Read more about what’s new in Yoast SEO 17.2 in [https://yoa.st/release-17-2](our release post)!
+Read more about what’s new in Yoast SEO 17.2 in [our release post](https://yoa.st/release-17-2)!

 #### Enhancements